rafamalaga86/gamerest/readme.md

-database unitesting
+Check always integrity of data given.
+Not done.

+Check if the Exception should be in the documentation.

+Where is validated the whole json???
+Before and after.

 # Gamerest

 Gamerest is a REST API for the game app "Ninja Golf 2: The revenge".

 Our brave ninja play golf in the field of their enemies.
-It ss like an old 2D golf game, but our main character has to walk to the ball every time he hits it.
+It is like an old 2D golf game, but our main character has to walk to the ball every time he hits it.
 In the way, he find enemies he has to defeat.
-As a part of the DLC, we could choose our main character to be a space marine.
+As a part of the DLC, we could choose our main character to be a pirate.
 When the main character dies, he can continue playing as a zombie.

+The game consist in 10 stages.
+We only sync data when the character finish the stage, or when it dies.
+In the database, every character will count with this columns:

+"name": The name of the character
+"description": Short description to make the player personalise a little their characters "type": The types are ninja, pirate or zombie.
+To be zombie it has to be dead.
+"dead": False or true.
+"stage": Last stage the character reached.
+"hp": Hit points that the character has last time.

+## Tests

+Details of testing database are in /test/config/database_test.php and real database in /app/config/database.php .
+We are not using the app in production so at the momment they are the same.

+In most cases I find that document unit test is redundant because the functions are already documented and the test should be clear enough.
+I also try to maximise the semantic and legibility of my code, so the code explain itself and don't need too much documentation.
+I am doing tests with database assuming some data inside.
+I know Unit Test shouldn't rely on a database, but since I cannot use other packages that provides me more professional testing with databases, I was forced to do that.

+## Database

-create table characters (
+CREATE TABLE characters (
-	id int unsigned not null primary key auto_increment, name varchar(50) not null,
+	id INT UNSIGNED NOT NULL PRIMARY KEY AUTO_INCREMENT, name VARCHAR(50) NOT NULL,
-	description varchar(100),
+	description VARCHAR(100),
-	type enum('ninja', 'space marine', 'zombie') not null default 'ninja', dead bool not null,
+	type ENUM('ninja', 'pirate', 'zombie') NOT NULL DEFAULT 'ninja', dead bool NOT NULL,
-	stage int unsigned not null,
-	hp int not null
+	stage INT UNSIGNED NOT NULL,
+	hp INT NOT NULL
 );

+INSERT INTO characters (name, description, type, dead, stage, hp) VALUES ('Lion Woods', 'A wonderful zombie that plays golf better than Tiger Woods', 'zombie', true,  2,  67);

+INSERT INTO characters (name, description, type, dead, stage, hp) VALUES ('Guybrush Threepwood', 'How appropriate.
+You fight like a cow', 'pirate', false,  5,  100);

+INSERT INTO characters (name, description, type, dead, stage, hp) VALUES ('Peter Akarisawa', 'The greatest cyborg samurai golf player', 'ninja', false,  1,  45);

-# API REST
+## API REST

-It only accept JSON.
 ID parameter will come with the URL, not as a query string.

 ## HTTP Method allowed